devsh0/Chirp/README.md

 ## Run

 The `client` directory contains source for the front-end.
 The client-side is React based.
-In order to run the application, both, the React front-end as well as Spring Boot back-end needs to run in parallel.
+In order to run the application, the React front-end as well as the Spring Boot back-end need to run in parallel.
 Furthermore, they must serve specifically on the following URLs:

     Front-end: http://localhost:3000